VanDung-dev/HieraChain-Consensus/README.md

 This repository contains the consensus component of the larger [HieraChain project](https://github.com/VanDung-dev/HieraChain).

+> **Note**: This project is in development, it may be one part of HieraChain in the future, but for now PyArrow is still doing its job.

 ## Features

 - **Rust Implementation**: High-performance consensus algorithms written in Rust